madelinezL/Project-Demos/HAP.ai/about this project.md

 This Health Analytics Platform.AI project is a Deloitte firm initiative project which I enrolled starting from May, 2023. https://github.com/rvs3129/automatch.ai/tree/dev

+#### Project Backgroud
+Artificial Intelligence (AI) has the potential to revolutionize the healthcare industry by making medical diagnosis faster and more accurate, improving patient outcomes, and reducing costs.
+However, the successful implementation of AI in healthcare relies on the consolidation of relevant data into an analytics friendly platform.
+Unfortuantely, most of the data required to perform meaningful analyses is often trapped inside various schemas and data stores.
+To address this issue, the Health Analytics Platform - Artificial Intelligence (HAP.ai) is designed to handle the complexities of healthcare data integration.
+HAP.ai

 *5/6/23* <br/>
 #### Acronyms/ Intro
 * ADI: Automated Data Integration